ShehabFahmy/AutoTerra/README.md

 #### Plan vs Apply Behavior

-- Without `yes` (or `approve=yes`), the workflow pipes "no" into the scripts so they show a plan and do not apply.
+- Without `apply` (or `approve=apply`), the workflow pipes "no" into the scripts so they show a plan and do not apply.
-- With `yes`, the scripts run non‑interactive apply/destroy.
+- With `apply`, the scripts run non‑interactive apply/destroy.
 - Important: The Google Terraform provider typically requires valid credentials even for plan.
 Ensure `PERSONAL_GCP_CREDENTIALS` is a valid service account JSON to see plan output in CI.

 #### Destroy Scope